An outline of shifted Poisson structures and deformation quantisation in derived differential geometry

 In Section \ref{poisssn}, we introduce shifted Poisson structures on all these objects, and establish the equivalence between shifted symplectic structures and non-degenerate shifted Poisson structures (Theorems \ref{compatthmLie} and \ref{compatthmdgLie}).
 On an NQ-manifold, a shifted Poisson structure is essentially just a shifted $L_{\infty}$-algebra structure on the dg algebra of smooth functions, with each operation acting as a smooth multiderivation.
 The description for dg manifolds is similar, while for dg NQ-manifolds the formulation has some subtleties arising from the multiple gradings.

 Section \ref{quantnsn} then discusses deformation quantisation of $n$-shifted Poisson structures.
-We focus our attention on the cases $n=0$ (Theorems \ref{derived0quantthm} and \ref{quantpropsd0}), $n=-1$ (Theorem \ref{quantpropsdneg1}).
+We focus our attention on the cases $n=0$ (Theorem \ref{derived0quantthm}) and $n=-1$ (Theorem \ref{quantpropsdneg1}).
 These quantisations respectively correspond to curved $A_{\infty}$ and $BV_{\infty}$ deformations of the dg algebra of smooth functions.
 We then briefly sketch the deformation quantisation of $0$-shifted Lagrangians (Theorem \ref{quantpropsdlag}).
-We also look at the case $n=-2$ (Theorem \ref{uniqueconn}), in which setting quantisations are solutions of a quantum master equation which can give rise to virtual fundamental classes (Proposition \ref{eulerprop}).
+We also look at the case $n=-2$ (Theorem \ref{uniqueconn}), in which setting quantisations are solutions of a quantum master equation.